Cray-HPE/docs-csm/operations/iuf/IUF.md

 `iuf` does display status to the administrator as the Argo workflows execute.

 **`NOTE`** Before starting, [Validate CSM Health](../validate_csm_health.md).
-Ensure sufficient memory, CPU and disk usage is available (example commands given below as reference only, do change accordingly based on number of products used by IUF).
+Ensure sufficient memory, CPU and disk usage is available (the following example commands are for reference only; change them accordingly based on number of products used by IUF).

 (`ncn-m001#`) List processors and disk usage using built-in commands `nproc` and `df`.